oxrock/chess-learner/README.md

 # chess-learner
- A novice attempt at reinforcement learning chess bot using gym-chess and tensorflow
+ A novice attempt at reinforcement learning chess bot using gym-chess and tensorflow.
+To start training, simply run chess_env.py